-Nicotine replacement products are generally safer than smoking but if you have, or have had, a heart problem you must check with your doctor or pharmacist before starting to use it.
-It is also important to use the product properly, so always follow the manufacturer’s instructions.
-Ask your pharmacist or doctor if you are not sure.
-In particular, you must stop smoking completely while taking nicotine replacement therapy.
+Nicotine replacement products are generally safer than smoking, but if you have, or have had, a heart problem you must check with your doctor or pharmacist before starting to use them.
+It is also important to use the product properly, so always follow the manufacturer’s instructions, and remember that you must stop smoking completely while using these products.
 Nicotine replacement products may also affect the action of some drugs such as warfarin and beta-blockers.
-There forms of nicotine replacement commonly available include patches, gum, nasal sprays and inhalators.
-Your family doctors may be able to give you a prescription for nicotine replacement patches and gum but they are also available over the counter without prescription.
+The forms of nicotine replacement commonly available include patches, gum, nasal sprays and inhalators.
+Your family doctor may be able to give you a prescription for nicotine replacement patches and gum, but they are also available over the counter without a prescription.

-The patch gives you a continual supply of nicotine at a low dose while you are wearing it – so you can’t respond quickly to a craving or a stressful moment.
-The gum, nasal spray and inhalator deliver a higher dose quickly so you can respond to a craving with a ‘quick fix’, as with cigarettes.
+The patch provides you with a continual supply of nicotine at a low dose while you are wearing it, while the gum, nasal spray and inhalator deliver a higher dose quickly, so you can respond to an immediate craving with a ‘quick fix’.
 Side effects of nicotine replacement products include nausea, indigestion, headaches, dizziness and palpitations.
-The most popular nicotine replacement device is now affectionately termed vaping:

-Other complementary therapies: These undoubtedly help some people.
-However, the results of research are not clear, so overall their effectiveness remains unproven.
+Other complementary therapies: While these undoubtedly help some people, research is limited, and their effectiveness remains unproven.
 The two most popular forms of complementary therapies for stopping smoking are hypnotherapy and acupuncture.
-If you decide to try these therapies, it is important to find a practitioner registered with the directory of UK hypnotherapist.

 Summary – Tips to quit smoking:

-- Drinking plenty of fluids: Your mouth may feel strange -Keep a glass of water or sugar free juice handy and sip it steadily.
-Trying different flavours.
+- Drinking plenty of fluids: Your mouth may feel strange – keep a glass of water or sugar-free juice handy and sip it steadily

-- Think positively: Withdrawal, irritability mood swings and poor concentration are common but keep reminding yourself they will disappear after a couple of weeks.
+- Think positively: Withdrawal symptoms, irritability, mood swings and poor concentration are common, but keep reminding yourself they will disappear after a couple of weeks

-- Try doing something totally different: Until the cravings go, consider going to the gym instead of the pub.
-Try the theatre or art galleries instead.
+- Try doing something totally different: Until the cravings go, consider going to the gym instead of the pub

 - No excuses: Don’t use a crisis, or even good news, as an excuse for ‘just one cigarette’.
-There is no such thing.
-The next will be craved and the next, and so on.
+There is no such thing

 - Treat yourself: This is important.
 Use the money that is saved to buy something special, big or small, that you couldn’t usually afford.

-- Take one day at a time: Each day without a cigarette is good news for your heart, your health, your family and your pocket.
+- Take one day at a time: Each day without a cigarette is good news for your heart, your health, your family and your wallet